 - Why should they apply to my advert above all the others out there

 The good old days of writing an advert for what you need, are sadly dead.
 If you want a job advert that gets applications, you’re going to need to sell the company and the role to skilled professionals.
 Read on for more tips on how to improve your job advert:

 Ever wondered just how essential a salary band is for your job advert?
-We ran a survey with over 300 automotive professionals last year, to see whether having a salary band on a job advert affected their decision to apply for a job.
+We ran a survey with over 300 automotive professionals last year, to see whether visibility of salary affected their decision to apply for a job.

 We also asked them if they preferred all job adverts to disclose the full salary details.